floragunncom/search-guard-docs/_content/_docs_signals/actions_slack.md

 ## Prerequisites

-In order to use Slack actions, you need to configure a Slack webhook using the accounts configuration of Signals.
-See TODO for more on that.
+In order to use Slack actions, you need to configure a Slack webhook using the accounts registry of Signals.
+See the [accounts registry documentation](accounts.md) for more on that.

 ## Basic Functionality